 If you have an implanted neurostimulation device, please ensure that you continue to receive important information from Medtronic regarding your device.

-Inform us of any changes in your contact information by calling the number above, or by submitting your changes on our website.
+Inform us of any changes in your contact information by calling the number above.
 Please be assured we will not sell, exchange, or publish the contact information that you send us.